yapaarachchi/MicroStore-app/README.md

 ## Demo Data Seeder

 Need a realistic dataset?
-Use the seeding script to populate 100 products, a year’s worth of restocks, and 20k+ sales line items:
+The seeding script populates 100 products, a year's worth of restocks, and 20k+ sales line items with proper initial stock, restock, and sales tracking.

+### Via Admin UI (Recommended)

+1. Log in as `admin` in the frontend
+2. Navigate to the Inventory Management page
+3. Click the **"Seed Demo Data"** button in the top action bar
+4. Wait for the seeding process to complete (status updates automatically)

+The seed process runs in the background and updates its status in real-time.
+Once completed, you'll see all products with their stock history properly populated.

+### Via Command Line

+Alternatively, you can run the seeding script directly:

 ```bash
 python scripts/seed_databases.py